Lyam0udi/project-management/README.md

 # Configuration

-Configuration for application.propperties is needed....
+To run the project the configuration for application.propperties is needed.